christensenacademy/christensen-academy/modular-curriculum/christensen-academy-school.md

   * **Collaboration**: Part of a learning community...
 * Earn Teaching Levels that serve as credentials for abilities as a teacher based on an apprentice-journeyman-master model
   * Tutor: ...for one-on-one interaction where the tutor helps the learner develop understanding of a concept.
 Even young kids can be tutors at the apprentice level
-  * Teacher: More prevalent at the younger ages, a teacher guides students through inquiry
+  * Inquiry Teacher: More prevalent at the younger ages, a teacher guides students through inquiry
-  * Instructor: The content-deliverer, which whill often take a video format
+  * Content Teacher: The content-deliverer, which whill often take a video format
   * Coach: The person leading students through self-paced modules, the nature of which will vary according to student levels (i.e., advanced students will need little coaching).
   * Module Designer: The person who crafts and iteratively refines learning modules, which are often designed to be self-paced.
   * Interscholastic Game Designer: The person who creates and organizes academic competitions and other activities between schools.